rpday/chinook/docs/source/tutorial.rst

 	import chinook.operator_library as operators
 	from chinook.ARPES_lib import experiment

 We can begin by defining the lattice geometry, which we take here to be a square lattice.
-Throughout, feel free to try different parameters and geometries
+Throughout, feel free to try different parameters and geometries.
+Here, I've decided to make the in-plane dimensions smaller than the out of plane, and since I'm taking a 2-atom basis, I've expanded my unit cell accordingly.
 ::
 	a,c = 5.0,5.0
 	avec = np.array([[np.sqrt(0.5)*a,np.sqrt(0.5)*a,0],